tohojo/bufferbloat-net/content/cerowrt/wiki/index.md

 Overview of the CeroWrt Project
 ===============================

+**The CeroWrt Project is complete.
+The last build (3.10.50-1) was released in July 2014.
+The principles learned from that research project have been transferred to the Linux kernel, [OpenWrt](https://openwrt.org) and most recently, the [LEDE Project.](https://lede-project.org)**

+*These page remain as a historical reference of the work that was done to complete CeroWrt.*

 Bufferbloat is the undesirable latency that comes from a router or other network equipment buffering too much data.
 It is a huge drag on Internet performance created, ironically, by previous attempts to make it work